 Interesting fact: The country is a monarchy and has been a grand duchy since 1815.
 Currently lead by Henri, Grand Duke of Luxembourg and according to the Royal Central “Luxembourg is the only Grand Duchy with the House of Nassau reigning since 1890”.

-Luxembourg city, despite its naturally small size, is a showcase of vast history and influences of the neighboring countries.
+Luxembourg city, despite its naturally small size, is a showcase of the vast history and influences of the neighboring countries.
 It is a multicultural city filled with UNESCO World Heritage monuments, museums, beautiful neighborhoods that often feel like their own cities, and a wealth of cultural activities to explore.

 Somewhere during the pandemic low this year my sister relocated to LUX for work.
 Knowing how challenging a move is – let alone a move to a completely different country – I came for a couple of weeks to help her settle.
 During this time we both worked, looked for apartments, and tried to explore the city while we were allowed to do so – masked, socially distant, and armed with hand sanitizer.